GTK-teaching/Intro-to-bash/index.md

 and computing resources (including "high-performance computing" supercomputers).
 These lessons will start you on a path towards using these resources effectively.

+> ## Day 1 in class; Day 2 is homework
+> If you are new to the Linux shell, this workshop is necessary.
+We have set the schedule based on the practical schedule
+> in LS Lab 5.
+Our expectation is that we will finish only part of the workshop in class, but that you should complete the rest of the workshop on your own time.
+That part is listed in
+> the workshop syllabus as "Day 2".
+{: .callout}

 > ## Prerequisites
 >
 > This lesson guides you through the basics of file systems and the